Assisted Sales: What are They and Do They Work? 2023

 Of course, it is still possible for the seller and buyer to draw up a new contract with revised terms and start afresh after the previous one has expired.

-Benefits of a Lease option
+Benefits of a lease option

 As we have mentioned, a process of this kind usually sees the buyer taking on responsibility for all expenses relating to the property.
-They often pay a regular rental fee on top of this, which is certainly financially beneficial to the seller.
+They often pay a regular rental fee on top of this, which is financially beneficial to the seller.

 It is also up to the buyer to undertake any planned renovations, which means that the seller can part with their property and make money in return without having to make any improvements themselves.